sudharshanakshay/programs/samwell_&_bowls/README.md

 Now, Samwell's friend adds 1 more marble to the last bowl.
 After this addition, all the bowls must still be aligned with the rules mentioned above.
 Adding a marble follows the same rules as of addition with carry-overs.

 You are given the initial list of number of marbles in each bowl.
 Find the position of the bowl which was last modified.
-(Assuming indexing starts